 The goal of this project was two-fold.
 First, to better understand the ELF and DWARF formats.
 Second, to have a feature-complete pure-Python parser for these formats with a sufficiently high-level API to be generally useful.

 Although the initial release of pyelftools (version 0.10) is formally "beta", it’s quite well validated with a comprehensive test-suite.
-It should also be simple to learn and tweak, due to the detailed user’s and hacker’s guides on the Bitbucket site Wiki, along with several functioning examples that ship with the library.
+It should also be simple to learn and tweak, due to the detailed user’s and hacker’s guides on the Github site Wiki, along with several functioning examples that ship with the library.

 There are some existing tools with overlapping functionality: